-Following the completion of this offering, our outstanding share capital will consist of class A ordinary shares and class B ordinary shares.
-Mr. ZUO Hui, our founder and chairman of the board of directors, will beneficially own 885,301,280 class B ordinary shares and 547,348,915 class A ordinary shares, and will be able to exercise % of the total voting power of our issued and outstanding share capital immediately following the completion of this offering, assuming that the underwriters do not exercise their option to purchase additional ADSs.
-Holders of class A ordinary shares and class B ordinary share is entitled to each class B ordinary share is entitled to ten votes and is convertible into one class A ordinary share.
-Class A ordinary shares are not convertible into class B ordinary shares under any circumstances.
+We are, and following the completion of this offering will continue to be, a "controlled company" as defined under the Corporate Governance Rules of the NYSE.
+Mr. ZUO Hui, our founder and chairman of the board of directors, beneficially owns 885,301,280 class B ordinary shares and 547,348,915 class A ordinary shares, representing 81.7% of the total voting power of our issued and outstanding share capital immediately following the completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+See "Principal Shareholders."

-See "Risk Factors" beginning on page 20 for factors you should consider before buying the ADSs.
+See "Risk Factors" beginning on page 21 for factors you should consider before buying the ADSs.

-PRICE US\$ PER ADS
+PRICE US\$58.00 PER ADS